Chart Color Schemes

 Kings Meadows Land Release

-A major residential land release initiative by Homes Tasmania that will deliver approximately 104 new housing lots on a 10.46 hectare site at Techno Park Drive.
-The development will provide affordable housing opportunities through the MyHome shared equity program, with 85 percent of lots initially available for affordable home purchase.
-The site was rezoned from Particular Purpose to General Residential under a Housing Land Supply Order effective September 11, 2024.
-Following extensive community consultation in November 2024, a development application is being submitted to Launceston City Council in February 2025.
+A major residential land release initiative by Homes Tasmania delivering approximately 104 new housing lots on a 10.46 hectare site at Techno Park Drive, Kings Meadows.
+Approximately 85% of lots will initially be available for affordable home purchase through the MyHome shared equity program.
+The site was rezoned from Particular Purpose to General Residential under a Housing Land Supply Order effective 11 September 2024.
+Following community consultation in November 2024, a development application is scheduled for submission to Launceston City Council in February 2025.
 Land parcels are expected to be ready for sale in late 2026, subject to Council approval.
-The project aims to address Tasmania's housing needs while creating inclusive communities in the Kings Meadows area.
+The project aims to address Tasmania's housing shortage and create inclusive communities in the Kings Meadows area.

 Gudvar Street Residential Development